DevJW2/defHacks/README.md

 Javascript/Html Game

 Statement:
-A Speed-based game, where you have to press keys matching the random keys generated.
+A Speed-based game, where you have to press keys to match the random keys generated.
-Music Helps.

-Developers: Jeffrey Weng, Vicky Chen;
+Developers: Jeffrey Weng, Vicky Chen